Only Fools (Never Fall in Love): Critical reception

+James Hamilton from Record Mirror wrote, "Produced by Nigel Wright now, the irrepressible redhead returns on a different label with a 'You Can't Hurry Love'-like 0-192.8bpm frothy bouncer reminiscent of 'Save All Your Kisses for Me' (instrumental flip), a useful addition at that popular tempo for mobile jocks."
+Mark Frith from Smash Hits described "Only Fools (Never Fall in Love)" as "a hand-clapping, trombone-touting song about love, boys and heartbreak that should have been made in 1963.
+Sonia would be The Supremes if she could find two other people like her".

 Chart performance

-In United Kingdom, "Only Fools (Never Fall in Love)" debuted at number 28 on 1 June 1991, climbed to number ten in its fourth week, and fell off the top 100 after eight weeks.
-It was much aired on the national radios, reaching number two on the airplay chart.
+In the United Kingdom, "Only Fools (Never Fall in Love)" debuted at number 28 on the UK Singles Chart on 1 June 1991, climbed to number ten in its fourth week, and fell off the top 100 after eight weeks.
 It also reached a peak of number six in Ireland, number 29 in Finland and number 51 in Germany.
 On the Eurochart Hot 100, it started at number 64 on the chart edition of 15 June 1991, peaked at number 31 two weeks later and charted for a total of five weeks.